mensbeam/Arsse/docs/en/025_Using_The_Arsse/010_Managing_Users.md

 Ummn173XjbJT4J3Gnx0a
 ```

-## Setting and Changing Passwords for Fever
+## Setting and changing passwords for Fever

 Before a user can make use of [the Fever protocol](/en/Supported_Protocols/Fever), a Fever-specific password for that user must be set.
 It is _highly recommended_ that this not be the samer as the user's main password.
 The password can be set by adding the `--fever` option to the normal password-changing command: